 Instantly recognisable by its distinctive spotted coat and black tear marks from eye to whisker, the cheetah is the fastest land animal in the world – capable of bursting into action to catch prey at speeds of up to 75mph.
 Cheetah’s bodies are designed to hunt fast-moving prey, with a flexible spine, enlarged heart and increased lung capacity for greater oxygen intake.

-Sadly, cheetahs are at risk and listed as vulnerable due to habitat loss, poaching, illegal pet trade, and conflict with humans.
+Sadly, wild cheetahs are at risk and listed as Vulnerable according to the IUCN’s Red List due to habitat loss, poaching, the illegal wildlife pet trade, and conflict with humans.

-Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
-Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.
+Help care for cheetahs in need with an animal adoption, and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, personalised certificate and glossy photo.
+Plus, we’ll send you our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

-Funds from your adoption will support the lifetime care for rescued cheetahs at our santuary in Ethiopia and help conserve wild populations across Africa.
-You can help ensure their future by adopting our cheetah family below.
+Funds from your adoption will support the lifetime care for rescued cheetahs at our Ensessa Kotteh sanctuary in Ethiopia which provides protection for orphaned cheetahs and other wild animals in need.

 This family of cats were each rescued from the illegal wildlife trade.
 Confiscated in Somaliland, the cheetahs were being sold as exotic pets.

 They now all live at our Ensessa Kotteh Rescue & Education Centre in Ethiopia and one day we hope it will be possible to return them to the wild.

 Help us provide the care they need.